georgicaradu5-source/Play-stuff/README.md

 A fully unified, production-ready autonomous agent for X (Twitter) that combines the best features from both implementations.
 Supports **both OAuth 1.0a (Tweepy) and OAuth 2.0 PKCE** authentication methods.

-## ✅ Production readiness
+## Production Readiness

-- Required branch checks enforced: unit tests and dry‑run safety gate
+- Required branch checks enforced: unit tests and dry-run safety gate
 - Automated security scanning (CodeQL) and dependency updates (Dependabot)
 - Draft release notes generated on each push to `main` (Release Drafter)
 - See the full checklist in [docs/PRODUCTION_READINESS.md](docs/PRODUCTION_READINESS.md)